Himanshu-180875/musicwiki/README.md

 **Deployment**

-the musicwiki web app is created by keeping easy accessibility of users in mind as it is a mobile focused app.it will hence provide a better experience to the users.thereby i am attaching the link for my piece of work.
+The musicwiki web app is created by keeping easy accessibility of users in mind as it is a mobile focused app.it will hence provide a better experience to the users.Thereby i am attaching the link for my piece of work.

 https://github.com/Himanshu-180875/musicwiki